 a.
 Know what data is in your system

 Data Classification Exercise:

 Now that you know where you want to be (your security stance), let’s find out where you are today.
 Conduct a data classification exercise to understand what’s currently in your system.
-Start by looking at the information currently being stored in the system.
+Start by looking at the information currently being stored on the platform.
 Is there PII, PHI, etc.?

 Security at Rest:

-Review the data types and if highly secure information is secure at rest.
+Review the data types and if highly sensitive information is secure at rest.
 We may recommend Shield Security Platform Encryption if you don’t already have it.
-If you do, we’ll use our tool Shield Security Cockpit to identify what’s needed and how to do a quick business impact assessment regarding the introduction of database-level encryption.
+If you do, we’ll use our tool Shield Security Cockpit® to identify what’s needed and how to do a quick business impact assessment regarding the introduction of database-level encryption.